-Family owned and run since 2006 a truly laid back bed and breakfast.
+Family owned and run since 2006 a truly laid back bed and breakfast and house party venue.

 The House was an 1860's Victorian Gothic Revival rectory

 built on the grounds of a former Carthusian Monastery.

 The bright and airy feel of the high ceilings and large windows gives it an almost colonial feel

 and there are 11 double en suite bedrooms with slight Asian touches - and all with a view!